Philadelphia, PA - This Mother's Day is celebrated by all of the moms living at the Philadelphia Zoo, and this year the Zoo welcomes a few new babies.

 New "Moms and Babies," including Black & White Ruffed Lemurs, Andean Geese, Sebastopol Geese, a Sloth Bear Cub, and of course, the Kira and Honi are busy gorilla moms raising toddlers Ajabu and Amani.

 As a special Mother's Day message, The Philadelphia Zoo will share a special Mother's Day video showcasing all the new moms and their babies.

 New Zoo Moms Include:

-- Sloth Bear: Born to Kayla, the Zoo's 7-year-old female, and 6-year old Bhalu.
+- Sloth Bear: Born to Kayla, the Zoo's 7-year-old female and 6-year old Bhalu.
 Debuting in March on the Zoo's new Facebook Live Program- Philly Zoo at 2 pm, the cub is growing by leaps and bounds.

 - Andean Geese: A hatching of six Andean geese in the Zoo's Bird Valley.
-Andean geese sport spectacular skunk-like black and white feathering at hatching, with pink feet and a short pink bill.
+Andean geese sport spectacular skunk-like black and white feathering at hatching, pink feet, and a short pink bill.
 Ready to go almost at hatching, the goslings scurry about at high speed under the protective eyes of their parents.

 - Sebastopol Geese: Six eggs hatch in April.
 Sebastopol geese are a domestic goose breed, initially developed in Europe and popular beginning in the 1860s.
 Like other domestic breeds, they are descended from the wild graylag goose native to Europe.

 Additionally, Kira and Honi are busy gorilla moms raising toddlers Ajabu (born June 2017) and Amani (born August 2016).